SurabhiJadhav/Smart_Resume_Analyser/README.md

 This application doesn’t have any monetary service to take the charges according to the usage, any user can access this application in freely.
 Every user can access this application.

-Requirement and Analysis:
+### Requirement and Analysis:
--> Scheduling and planning for the software for building the project.
--> This chapter defines all the problems in the existing technologies and each will be specified in depth.
--> functional and non-functional requirements of the web-application.
 Selection of the Software with Justification: -
     ̶  Python programming language
     ̶  PyCharm IDE
     ̶  Streamlit
     ̶  NLTK
     ̶  XAMP
     ̶  GitHub

 ## Tools & Technologies: -

--> NLTK & Pyparser for NLP:
+🔹 NLTK & Pyparser for NLP:
 NLTK can be used for:
   ̶  Find text to analyse
   ̶  Pre-process your text for analysis
   ̶  Analyses your text
   ̶  Create visualizations based on your analysis

--> Streamlit for Backend:
+🔹 Streamlit for Backend:
 Streamlit is special framework for handling the Data intensive applications, we are using it because it’s have amazing UI components, we don’t need to implement HTML+ CSS, everything will be handled by python code.
 It is very easy to use.
 In this deployment is also very easy.

--> PDFMiner for extracting PDF
+🔹 PDFMiner for extracting PDF
 PDFMiner, a Python library, to extract text from PDF files and perform text analysis.
 PDFMiner attempts to reconstruct some of those structures by using heuristics on the positioning of characters.
 This works well for sentences and paragraphs because meaningful groups of nearby characters can be made.

--> Base64 for PDF displaying
+🔹 Base64 for PDF displaying
 Sometimes you have to send or output a PDF file within a text document (for example, HTML, JSON, XML), but you cannot do this because binary characters will damage the syntax of the text document.
 To prevent this, for example, you can encode PDF file to Base64 and embed it using the data URI.

--> Pillow:
+🔹 Pillow:
 Pillow also allows us to convert an image to a NumPy array.
 After converting an image to NumPy array we can read it in using PIL.

--> Numpy:
+🔹 Numpy:
 NumPy aims to provide an array object that is up to 50x faster than traditional Python lists.

--> Pycharm IDE:
+🔹 Pycharm IDE:
 PyCharm is professional IDE which is developed by JetBrains.
 The features which are offered by PyCharm Community version is Intelligent Python editor, Code debugger, Code inspection, VCS support and many more related to the User Interface.

--> BS4 and requests for Web Scraping:
+🔹 BS4 and requests for Web Scraping:
 Using Beautiful Soup, you will have no problem scraping information from web pages.
 By layering Pythonic idioms on top of HTML or XML parsers, iterator, search, and modification functions can be performed.

--> XAMP
+🔹 XAMP
 It is open source control panel which is easy to use and maintain the apache, database, and PhpMyAdmin.
 It is very easy to operate.
 We can operate apache, MySQL easily from it.
 It is easily available for windows